A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Numerical experiments

-\paragraph{HPPCA} We repeat the experiments just described for $\M_i$ generated by the model in \cref{eq:hppca:generative_model} for $d = 50$, $\bmlambda = [4, 3.25, 2.5, 1.75, 1]$, and $L=2$ noise groups with variances $\bmv = [1,4]$.
-We draw 100 random models with a different generative $\bmU$ for sample sizes $\bmn = [n_1, 4n_1]$, where we sweep through increasing values of $n_1$ on the horizontal axis in \cref{fig:sim:hppca:cert}, drawing 100 different random data initializations.
-For each experiment, we normalize the $\M_i$ by the maximum of their spectral norms, and then record the results obtained from the SDP and StMM solvers with respect to the computed maximum commuting distance of the $\M_i$ in \cref{fig:sim:hppca}.
-We run StMM for a maximum of 10,000 iterations, and record whether the SDP was tight and the global optimality certification of each StMM run.
+We repeated the experiments just described for $\bmM_i$ generated by the model in \cref{eq:hppca:generative_model} for $d = 50$, $\bmlambda = [4, 3.25, 2.5, 1.75, 1]$, and $L=2$ noise groups with variances $\bmv = [1,4]$. \new{For each of 100 trials, we drew a random model with a different generative $\bmU$ for sample sizes $\bmn = [n_1, 4n_1]$, where we swept through increasing values of $n_1$ on the horizontal axis in \cref{fig:sim:hppca:cert}.} For each experiment, we normalized the $\bmM_i$ by the maximum of their spectral norms, and then recorded the results obtained from the SDP and StMM solvers with respect to the computed maximum commuting distance of the $\bmM_i$ in \cref{fig:sim:hppca}.
+We ran StMM for a maximum of 10,000 iterations, and recorded both the global optimality certification of each StMM run and if the SDP was tight.

-\cref{prop:hppca:almost_commute} suggests that, even with poor SNR like in this example, as the number of data samples increases, the $\M_i$ should concentrate to be nearly commuting.
-This is indeed what we observe: as the number of samples increases, the maximum commuting distance on the horizontal axis of \cref{fig:sim:hppca:objgap,fig:sim:hppca:Udist} decreases.
-In this nearly-commuting regime, the SDP obtains tight rank-one $\bmX_i$ in 100\% of the trials, and interestingly, all of the StMM runs attain the global maximum, suggesting a seemingly benign nonconvex landscape.
-In contrast, we observed several trials in the low-sample setting where the SDP failed to be tight and the dual certificate was null.
-Also within this regime, several trials of the StMM solver find suboptimal local maxima.
+\cref{prop:hppca:almost_commute} suggests that, even with poor SNR like in this example, as the number of data samples increases, the $\bmM_i$ should concentrate to be nearly commuting.
+This was indeed what we observed: as the number of samples increased \new{in \cref{fig:sim:hppca:cert}}, the maximum commuting distance of the $\M_i$ decreased, \new{i.e., the simulations moved to the left on the horizontal axes of \cref{fig:sim:hppca:objgap,fig:sim:hppca:Udist}.} In this nearly-commuting regime, the SDP obtained tight rank-one $\bmX_i$ in 100\% of the trials, and all of the StMM runs attained the global maximum, suggesting a seemingly benign nonconvex landscape.
+In contrast, we observed several trials in the low-sample setting where the SDP failed to be tight and a dual certificate was not attained.
+Also within this regime, several trials of the StMM solver found suboptimal local maxima.